 - Third-degree frostbite – Affecting the epidermis, the dermis, and the underlying tissues.

 Hypothermia can also occur in conjunction with frostbite, this is an abnormally low body temperature and is a life-threatening condition.
 Symptoms of hypothermia include:

 - Skin feels cold, feel around the groin area where there is less fur

 - Slow and shallow breathing

 - Slow heartbeat

 Senior cats, kittens, and cats with certain medical conditions are at greater risk of both frostbite and hypothermia.

 Try to thaw the affected area with lukewarm water (about the temperature you would bathe a baby in).
 Alternatively, apply a warm compress (this may be easier on the ears).
-Both of these methods should be continued for around 20 minutes.
+Continue both for 20 minutes.